 - Suit the homeowner should they continue to disregard their violation notices.
 This could be in small claims court to avoid high legal fees or by more severe methods if the violation is especially significant.

-- Charge the homeowner for any additional costs (on top of the original fine) association with the violation or actions taken by the board–such as those generated by removing the fence or fees for taking legal action.
+- Charge the homeowner for any additional costs (on top of the original fine) associated with the violation or actions taken by the board–such as those generated by removing the fence or fees for taking legal action.

 The aforementioned HOA violation enforcement methods range in severity and some take place at different stages of the violation.
-For instance, a board can start with levying a fine then progress to suing the owner or placing a lien on the property if the fines continue to go unpaid.
+For instance, a board can start with levying a fine and then progress to suing the owner or placing a lien on the property if the fines continue to go unpaid.

 2. Declare a Violation